hapijs/.github/AI_POLICY.md

 ## Tests are not optional

 Nothing will be accepted without tests.
 Contributions must include tests that demonstrate the change works and that document the intended behavior.
 If you are fixing a bug, include a test that fails without the fix.
 If you are adding a feature, include tests that cover its contract.
-Coverage requirements (`-t 100`) are enforced.

 ## Document what you change